clayh53/tufte-jekyll/README.md

 So copy, pull, download a zipfile or whatever and fire it up.

 ```
-%> cd ~/thatPlaceYouPutIt/tufte-jekyll
+cd ~/thatPlaceYouPutIt/tufte-jekyll
-%> jekyll build
+jekyll build
-%> jekyll serve -w
+jekyll serve -w
 ```

-And then point your browser at localhost:4000/tufte-jekyll/
+And then point your browser at localhost:4000/tufte-jekyll

+You can also use `jekyll serve -w --baseurl ''` to remove `/tufte-jekyll` from the url and serve your site directly from localhost:4000.
+This only affects your local preview.
+See [Setting your baseurl correctly](#setting-your-baseurl-correctly) for more details.

 ## Configuration

 ### Jekyll site building options

-I have created a very simple site options file in the ```/_data``` directory that contains two settings currently.
+I have created a very simple site options file in the ```_data``` directory that contains two settings currently.
 The file in the github repo looks like this:
 ```
 mathjax: true
 lato_font_load: true